Matchable numbers: M-numbers

-We conjecture that every $M$-number is matchable.
-In this section we explain how to generalize the proofs of Lemma~\ref{lem:partition} and Theorem~\ref{th:sqfr} to show that every $M$-number with sufficiently many non-tight prime factors and not divisible by the square of any large non-tight prime is matchable (Theorem~\ref{thm:M}), which implies in particular that the set of non-matchable $M$-numbers has asymptotic density~$0$ (Corollary~\ref{cor:M}).
+We conjecture that every M-number is matchable.
+In this section we explain how to generalize the proofs of Lemma \ref{lem:partition} and Theorem \ref{th:sqfr} to show that every M-number with sufficiently many non-tight prime factors and not divisible by the square of any large non-tight prime is matchable (Theorem \ref{thm:M}), which implies in particular that the set of non-matchable M-numbers has asymptotic density $0$ (Corollary \ref{cor:M}).